the-events-calendar/event-tickets/readme.txt

 * Fix - Some CSS issues within the tickets block in the block editor.
 [ET-1530]
 * Fix - The wrong `Ticket #` was being sent in attendee emails for Ticket Commerce tickets.
 [ET-1537]
 * Fix - Allow price block to override the string that is dynamically created from ticket values.
 [ET-1524]
+* Language - 9 new strings added, 177 updated, 0 fuzzied, and 1 obsoleted.

 = [5.4.1] 2022-06-08 =